XoXoTheFrozenFox/CMPG323_Project1_39909476/README.md

 BUG: This branch is utilized when the code encounters issues or doesn't function as intended.
 It serves as a safety net to preserve progress at the end of the day.
 By creating this branch, developers can safeguard their work and experiment with different approaches.
 If needed, they can easily roll back to a previous version in the main branch to try alternative solutions or fix the problems.

 DEVELOPMENT: : This branch primarily serves as the main development area for working on specific features.
 It is where the majority of code is written, thoroughly tested, and refined.
 Once everything functions correctly and is deemed stable, the code is merged into the main branch.
 The DEVELOPMENT branch allows for focused and iterative development, ensuring that changes are thoroughly validated before being integrated into the main codebase.

+-GIT-IGNORE_FILES

+e central objective of a .gitignore file is to prevent non-essential files and directories, which are not directly related to the project's source code, from being tracked by Git.
+Moreover, it aids in avoiding conflicts that may arise from tracking files better left out, contributing to a smoother collaborative development process.